autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situation that can make the system unstable

-- The vehicle is placed in a structure-less environment, such as rural landscape, highway or a tunnel
+- The vehicle is placed in a structure-less environment, such as a rural landscape, highway, or a tunnel
-- Environment change from when the map is created e.g. construction or destruction of buildings, or snow cover
+- Environment changes from when the map is created. e.g., construction or destruction of buildings, snow cover
 - Surrounding objects are occluded
 - The car is surrounded by objects undetectable by LiDAR, e.g., glass windows, reflections, or absorption (dark objects)
 - The environment has laser beams of the same frequency as LiDAR